couchbase-examples/cap-cbl-travel/readme.md

 # Overview

-This is an example app of a simple Capacitor app that uses the [Couchbase Lite](https://www.couchbase.com/products/lite) database.
+This is an example app of a simple Ionic Capacitor React app that uses the [Couchbase Lite](https://www.couchbase.com/products/lite) database.
 The app lists a set of Landmarks and Hotels that are provided as part of the [Couchbase Travel-Sample](https://docs.couchbase.com/cloud/get-started/run-first-queries.html) dataset.

 This app assumes you have a Capella Free Tier operational cluster with the travel-sample dataset installed.
 To find out more information about the free tier, please visit this blog post [Couchbase Cloud](https://www.couchbase.com/blog/free-tier-capella-dev-available/).